Dean Smith Center: Home–court advantage

 The Dean Dome has become known for the home–court advantage the Tar Heels possess.
-Through the 2018–19 season's completion, Carolina teams have played 33 seasons in the arena.
-Across those seasons, the Tar Heels have played 476 games where they amassed 405 wins against 71 losses, for a win percentage of 85.1%.
-In 5 of the 33 seasons, the team has gone undefeated in all contests at the Smith Center, while the team has only lost more than three games in a single season at the Smith Center 6 times.
-Their only season with a losing record at home was 2001–02 when the Tar Heels went 6–9.
+Through the 2021–22 season's completion, Carolina teams had played 37 seasons in the arena.
+Across those seasons, the Tar Heels have played 534 games where they amassed 451 wins against 83 losses, for a win percentage of 84.5%.
+In five of the 33 seasons, the team has gone undefeated in all contests at the Smith Center, while the team has only lost more than three games in a single season at the Smith Center six times.
+North Carolina's only season with a losing record at home in the Smith Center was 2001–02 when the Tar Heels went 6–9.

 Other uses

 The first concert to be hosted in the Smith Center was Kenny Rogers on April 12, 1986.
 Performance Magazine named the Dean E. Smith Center as the "Venue-of-the-year" in 1987.
 In addition, Pollstar Readers named it the "Best New Major Concert Venue."
-The Smith Center hosted many concerts between its opening and 1995, hosting the likes of Pink Floyd, Garth Brooks, Bon Jovi, Guns N' Roses, INXS, R.E.M., Bruce Springsteen, Grateful Dead, and more.
+The Smith Center hosted many concerts between its opening and 1995, hosting the likes of Pink Floyd, Garth Brooks, Bon Jovi, Guns N' Roses, INXS, R.E.M., Bruce Springsteen, Grateful Dead, Rush, and more.
 Concerts dwindled following 1995, after which they were mainly Sesame Street Live.
 One of the reasons the Smith Center stopped hosting concerts was due to the inability to keep up with the musician's production demands like Metallica wanted to perform in the Dean Dome but due to fears of their hydraulic lift ruining the floor.
 The Smith Center's last concert was in 2008, when Boyz II Men performed.

 The facility is used each year for various local high schools' graduations, as well as the December commencement and various May Commencement exercises.
 Throughout the year blood drives and career fairs are held in the building.
 The 1988 NCAA Division I men's basketball tournament used the Smith Center as the host for the East region's opening two rounds.
 The Smith Center and adjacent Koury Natatorium served as the host for various 1999 Special Olympics World Summer Games events.
 On October 16, 2000, the Toronto Raptors and Philadelphia 76ers played an NBA preseason game at the arena.
 This featured a number of North Carolina products returning to Chapel Hill: the Raptors' Vince Carter and the 76ers' George Lynch in addition to 76ers coaches Larry Brown and John Kuester.
 On April 28, 2008, senator and Democratic presidential candidate hopeful Barack Obama held a rally in the arena before the North Carolina primary on May 6.
 Obama spoke in front of 18,000 wearing a Carolina blue tie while encouraging those to vote early and addressed topics like affordable college and the war in Darfur.